Our videos on YouTube

 Easter Island is located in the middle of the Pacific Ocean about 3,700km from the Chilean Coast making it the most isolated inhabited island in the world.
 With its petroglyphs and imposing Moai statues, the island is like an outdoor museum that cannot be found anywhere else.

-The Moai Statues were carved from the island's volcanic rocks.
+The Moai Statues were carved from the island's volcanic rock at Rano Raraku.
 They can have a diameter of more than 3 meters and heights that can reach up to 24 meters.
-The height of the statues grew over time so you can roughly say that the small the statue, the older it is.
+The height of the statues grew over time so you can roughly say that the smaller the statue, the older it is.
 Considering that many statues weigh up to 80 tonnes, we can only wonder how they were put into their upright position.

 Easter Island Statues with dark clouds in the background as well as part of the beach